-The amendments to PAS 1 clarify that liabilities are classified as either current or non-current, depending on the rights that exist at the end of the reporting period.
+The amendments clarify that liabilities are classified as either current or noncurrent, depending on the rights that exist at the end of the reporting period.
 Classification is unaffected by the expectations of the entity or events after the reporting date (e.g. the receipt of a waiver or a breach of covenant).
+The amendments also clarify what PAS 1 means when it refers to the 'settlement' of a liability.